Residence Act: Compromise and adoption

 The selection of a location for the capital resurfaced in the summer of 1790.
 At the same time, Secretary of the Treasury Alexander Hamilton was pushing for Congress to pass a financial plan.
 A key provision of Hamilton's plan involved the federal government assuming states' debts incurred during the American Revolutionary War.
 Northern states had accumulated a massive debt during the war, amounting to 21.5 million dollars, and wanted the federal government to assume their burden.
 The Southern states, whose citizens would effectively be forced to pay a portion of the debt if the federal government assumed it, balked at this proposal.
 Some states, including Virginia, had paid almost half of their debts and felt that their taxpayers should not be assessed again to bail out the less provident.
 Further, they argued that the plan exceeded the scope of the new constitutional government.
 James Madison, then a representative from Virginia, led a group of legislators from the south in blocking the provision and preventing the plan from gaining approval.

-When Jefferson ran into Hamilton at President Washington's residence in New York City in late June 1790, Jefferson offered to host a dinner to bring Madison and Hamilton together.
+When Jefferson met Hamilton at President Washington's residence in New York City in late June 1790, Jefferson offered to host a dinner to bring Madison and Hamilton together.
 Subsequently, a compromise was reached, in which the northern delegates would agree to the southerly Potomac River site, and in return, the federal government would assume debts accumulated by the states during the American Revolutionary War.
 Jefferson wrote a letter to James Monroe explaining the compromise.